DavidePeron/AutismEngineering/README.md

+# AutismEngineering
-# AutismEngineering - Technology-based aids for people affected byAutism Spectrum Disorder (ASD)
+## Technology-based aids for people affected by Autism Spectrum Disorder (ASD)

 Individuals affected by Autism Spectrum Disorder(ASD), especially the not-verbal ones, are often unable to communicate in an appropriate way, they show strong difficulties in social interactions and